Russian Empire: Administrative divisions

-As of 1914, Russia was divided into 81 governorates (guberniyas), 20 oblasts, and 1 okrug.
+Russia was a unitary state.
+As of 1914, Russia was divided into 81 governorates (gubernii), 20 oblasts, and 1 okrug.
 Vassals and protectorates of the Russian Empire included the Emirate of Bukhara, the Khanate of Khiva, and, after 1914, Tuva (Uriankhai).
-Of these, 11 Governorates, 17 oblasts, and 1 okrug (Sakhalin) belonged to Asian Russia.
-Of the rest, 8 Governorates were in Finland and 10 in Congress Poland.
+Of these, 11 governorates, 17 oblasts, and 1 okrug (Sakhalin) belonged to Asian Russia.
+Of the rest, 8 governorates were in Finland and 10 in Congress Poland.
 European Russia thus embraced 59 governorates and 1 oblast (that of the Don).
-The Don Oblast was under the direct jurisdiction of the ministry of war; the rest each had a governor and deputy-governor, the latter presiding over the administrative council.
+The Don Host Oblast was under the direct jurisdiction of the ministry of war; the rest each had a governor and deputy-governor, the latter presiding over the administrative council.
 In addition, there were governors-general, generally placed over several governorates and armed with more extensive powers, usually including the command of the troops within the limits of their jurisdiction.
 In 1906, there were governors-general in Finland, Warsaw, Vilna, Kiev, Moscow, and Riga.
 The larger cities (Saint Petersburg, Moscow, Odessa, Sevastopol, Kerch, Nikolayev, and Rostov) had administrative systems of their own, independent of the governorates; in these the chief of police acted as governor.

 Judicial system

 The judicial system of the Russian Empire was established by the statute of 20 November 1864 of Alexander II.
 This system – based partly on English and French law – was predicated on the separation of judicial and administrative functions, the independence of the judges and courts, public trials and oral procedure, and the equality of all classes before the law.
 Moreover, a democratic element was introduced by the adoption of the jury system and the election of judges.
 This system was disliked by the bureaucracy, due to its putting the administration of justice outside of the executive sphere.
-During the latter years of Alexander II and the reign of Alexander III, power that had been given was gradually taken back, and that takeback was fully reversed by the third Duma after the 1905 Revolution.
+During the late reign of Alexander II and under Alexander III, judicial independence was progressively curtailed, though several of these restrictions were rolled back by the Third Duma following the 1905 Revolution.
 (Note: A ukaz of 1879 gave the governors the right to report secretly on the qualifications of candidates for the office of justice of the peace.
 In 1889, Alexander III abolished the election of justices of the peace, except in certain large towns and some outlying parts of the Empire, and greatly restricted the right of trial by jury.
 The combining of judicial and administrative functions was introduced again by the appointment of officials as judges.
 In 1909, the third Duma restored the election of justices of the peace.)

 The system established by the law of 1864 had two wholly separate tribunals, each having their own courts of appeal and coming in contact with each other only in the Senate, which acted as the supreme court of cassation.
 The first tribunal, based on the English model, were the courts of the elected justices of the peace, with jurisdiction over petty causes, whether civil or criminal; the second, based on the French model, were the ordinary tribunals of nominated judges, sitting with or without a jury to hear important cases.